Addressing Negative Transfer in Diffusion Models: Abstract

 \section{Abstract}

 Diffusion-based generative models have achieved remarkable success in various domains.
-It trains a model on denoising tasks that encompass different noise levels simultaneously, representing a form of multi-task learning (MTL).
+It trains a shared model on denoising tasks that encompass different noise levels simultaneously, representing a form of multi-task learning (MTL).
 However, analyzing and improving diffusion models from an MTL perspective remains under-explored.
 In particular, MTL can sometimes lead to the well-known phenomenon of \textit{negative transfer}, which results in the performance degradation of certain tasks due to conflicts between tasks.
-In this paper, we aim to analyze diffusion training from an MTL standpoint, presenting two key observations: \textbf{(O1)} the task affinity between denoising tasks diminishes as the gap between noise levels widens, and \textbf{(O2)} negative transfer can arise even in the context of diffusion training.
-Building upon these observations, our objective is to enhance diffusion training by mitigating negative transfer.
+In this paper, we first aim to analyze diffusion training from an MTL standpoint, presenting two key observations: \textbf{(O1)} the task affinity between denoising tasks diminishes as the gap between noise levels widens, and \textbf{(O2)} negative transfer can arise even in diffusion training.
+Building upon these observations, we aim to enhance diffusion training by mitigating negative transfer.
 To achieve this, we propose leveraging existing MTL methods, but the presence of a huge number of denoising tasks makes this computationally expensive to calculate the necessary per-task loss or gradient.
 To address this challenge, we propose clustering the denoising tasks into small task clusters and applying MTL methods to them.
 Specifically, based on \textbf{(O2)}, we employ interval clustering to enforce temporal proximity among denoising tasks within clusters.
-We show that interval clustering can be solved with dynamic programming and utilize signal-to-noise ratio, timestep, and task affinity for clustering objectives.
+We show that interval clustering can be solved using dynamic programming, utilizing signal-to-noise ratio, timestep, and task affinity for clustering objectives.
 Through this, our approach addresses the issue of negative transfer in diffusion models by allowing for efficient computation of MTL methods.
-We validate the proposed clustering and its integration with MTL methods through various experiments, demonstrating improved sample quality of diffusion models.
+We validate the efficacy of proposed clustering and its integration with MTL methods through various experiments, demonstrating 1) improved generation quality and 2) faster training convergence of diffusion models.
+Our project page is available at \url{https://gohyojun15.github.io/ANT_diffusion/}.